Year of entry 2024

 You’ll be a confident communicator, who can present and defend your arguments clearly whether verbally or in writing.
 You’ll work well in a team or individually, and you’ll have excellent research and analytical skills.
 You’ll also have great organisational skills because you’ve studied two very different subjects.

-Graduates have been successful in a range of careers as a result, including politics and the civil service as well as management, the charity sector, journalism, the media and education.
+Graduates have been successful in a range of careers as a result.
+These include: politics and the civil service, the charity sector, journalism, the media and education.
 Many others have progressed to postgraduate study in related disciplines.

 Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
 Find out more at the Leeds for Life website.